Need Help? Just Ask.

 If you have suffered an injury or accident at a hotel which was booked through a package holiday then it is important that you contact your travel agent to inform them of this also.
 The majority of claims for hotel accidents are for personal injury.
 The claimant needs to prove that the hotel owner did not show a reasonable duty of care to them and that this led to the accident.

-If you are an employee making a claim for an accident at work*, you may need to prove that they did not provide the correct safety equipment and training that you need to safely carry out your job.
+If you are an employee making a claim for an accident in a hotel, you may need to prove that they did not provide the correct safety equipment and training that you need to safely carry out your job.

 The Occupiers’ Liability Act 1995 states that an occupier of a building has a duty of care to all visitors to provide a safe environment for them.
 The health and safety of a hotel owner’s guests should be their first priority and they should do everything they can to ensure that there are no hazards which may cause accidents or injury to them.